An ongoing mystery in my life is how best to respond when people ask, “What do you write about?”

 This question is hard, both because it’s broad and because the answer is always evolving.
 It’s difficult to put into words what I … well … put into words.

-(That said, you can visit CarolineMcGraw.com for a virtual resume, including a traditional bio, a list of where my work has been featured, praise from fellow writers, and so forth.)
+(That said, you can visit CarolineMcGraw.com for a virtual resume, including a traditional bio, a list of publications, praise from fellow writers, and so forth.)

 But since you’re here, let’s talk.
 My Myers-Briggs type is INFJ, and I love going past shallow-end small-talk and wading into deeper conversational waters.